informatics-lab/edr_explorer/README.md

 explorer.alpha = 0.75
 ```

-This assumes that you have set up an explorer interface as per the Python code above.
-The colormap can be
-set as any valid reference to a colormap from [matplotlib](https://matplotlib.org/stable/gallery/color/colormap_reference.html) or [colorcet](https://colorcet.holoviz.org/), including as simple string names of the colormap, as shown here.
+This assumes that you have set up an explorer interface called `explorer` as per the Python code above.
+The colormap can be set as any valid reference to a colormap from [matplotlib](https://matplotlib.org/stable/gallery/color/colormap_reference.html) or [colorcet](https://colorcet.holoviz.org/), including as simple string names of the colormap, as shown here.

 #### Pre-populate the EDR Server address